Annalisa11/vitals-report/README.md

 The backend stores data in a MongoDB database.
 For the database operations [mongoose](https://mongoosejs.com/) is used instead of the mongodb package.

+Since the connection to the database is limited to specific IP addresses, the server logs the current IP address when it is started.
+If the connection to the database doesn't work, one issue might be that the IP address was changed.
+In that case copy the logged IP address and grant it access in the MongoDB interface.

 ## 🚀 Run the Project